matloff/omsi/README.md

 Then connect to the server and get the exam questions by selecting
 <b>File | Connect</b>.
-State your student email address and the host and port provided by the instructor.
+State your student e-mail address and the host and port provided by the instructor.

 After you connect to the server, the exam questions will be downloaded to your machine.

-<b>NOTE:</b> There should be two separate windows on the right of the GUI, one
+<b>NOTE:</b> There should be two separate windows on the right of the
-for the question and one to write the answer.
+GUI, one on top for the question prompt and one below to write the answer.
 The boxes are resizable and the question box may default to occupying the entire right side of the screen on some systems.
-If this is the case grab the bottom of the box to resize.
+If this is the case grab and drag the bottom of the box to resize the bottom window.

 <b><i>Saving answers:</i></b>